vmware-archive/node-examples/nextjs-page-counter/README.md

 $ npm update
 ```

-At this point, you can *Run the Example Locally* or *Run the Example with Cloud Cache as the Data Service*.
+At this point, you can choose to *Run the Example Locally* or *Run the Example with Cloud Cache as the Data Service*.

 ## Run the Example Locally